molgenis/molgenis-ui-form/README.md

 Erroneous validation expressions in the `visibleExpression` and `nullableExpression` metadata fields will fallback to the respective
 `visible` and `nillable` values.
 A broken `validationExpression` will fall back to being `true`.

+### Description fields

+The description will automatically make URL's clickable.

+You can create a (read more) button by using an enter in the description field, which will display the remaining text after the enter.

+You are able to create a information icon / tooltip by using the following tag inside of the description field `{i}My information icon tooltip{/i}`

 ## Development

 The general guidelines and setup of the development environment are described here.